drowninginflowers/pulp_optimization/README.md

 - **Warehouse Usage**: Which warehouses are active and their fixed costs
 - **Shipment Routing**: Complete routing table with shipment counts and costs
-- **Destination Distribution**: Actual vs. target distribution percentages
+- **Destination Distribution**: Actual vs. target shipment counts with percentage breakdowns
+- **Warehouse Distribution**: Total shipments from each warehouse with percentage breakdowns
-- **Delivery Statistics**: Average delivery times, on-time rates, and late shipment statistics
+- **Delivery Statistics**: Average delivery times, on-time rates, and late shipment statistics by destination and overall

 ## Problem Formulation